Be Skeptical of MLM Business Opportunities

 How much does it cost to get started?

 Most MLM programs require some initial investment.
-That’s not inherently bad—but make sure it’s justified.
-Weigh the track record, transparency, and leadership of the company against the upfront costs.
+That’s not inherently bad—but make sure it’s justified and that you understand the ongoing costs too.
+Look for monthly fees, tools, events, sample packs, and especially autoship requirements that continue even when you are not making money.
 Never rush in just because of pressure or hype.

 What’s the realistic income potential?

 Look closely at the numbers and projections provided by the company.
 Then verify them by talking to real members.
 Have they achieved those results?
+Are they profitable after expenses?
 Do they represent the average experience—or just the top 1%?
-Always compare the pitch with the proof.
+If you feel like you are doing everything right in MLM and still not making money, the business model may be part of the problem.

 Are there hidden fees or minimum purchase requirements?

-Fees like monthly subscriptions, auto-shipments, or minimum order amounts can quietly erode your earnings.
-Ask for a complete list of all costs associated with running the business.
+Fees like monthly subscriptions, auto-shipments, minimum order amounts, websites, lead systems, trainings, and events can quietly erode your earnings.
+Ask for a complete list of all costs associated with running the business, then compare that to realistic earnings after expenses.
 Clarity now saves frustration later.

 How much control do you actually have?